-If you are replacing the LP Burner
+If you are replacing the LP Burner, make sure you are using part# 621957

-You start by taking 2 crescent wrenches and loosening the flare nut by the brass orifice, you will notice the orifice is backed away from the burner tube (above), this adjustment is done here and should stay that way, otherwise the burner will not work correctly.
+You start by taking 2 crescent wrenches and loosening the flare nut by the brass orifice.
 Do not over tighten the burner to the gas line as this might create a flare crack, yet you do want it tight enough so you do not have a gas leak.